r4gus/keylib/README.md

 FIDO2 has a lot of advantages compared to passwords:

 1. No secret information is shared, i.e. the private key stays on the authenticator or is protected, e.g. using key wrapping.
-2. Each credential is bound to a relying party id (e.g. google.com), which makes social engineering attacks, like phishing websites, quite difficult (maybe impossible).
+2. Each credential is bound to a relying party id (e.g. google.com), which makes social engineering attacks, like phishing websites, quite difficult (as long as the client verifies the relying party id properly).
 3. Users don't have to be concerned with problems like password complexity.
 4. If well implemented, FIDO2 provides a better user experience (e.g., faster logins).
 5. A recent paper showed that with some adoptions, FIDO2 is ready for a post quantum world under certain conditions ([FIDO2, CTAP 2.1, and WebAuthn 2: Provable Security and Post-Quantum Instantiation, Cryptology ePrint Archive, Paper 2022/1029](https://eprint.iacr.org/2022/1029.pdf)).